 The St. Clair Bayfield Award

-David Furr has received the annual St. Clair Bayfield Award presented by the Actors’ Equity Foundation for his performance as Orlando in the Public Theatre’s production of Shakespeare’s AS YOU LIKE IT presented at the Delacorte Theatre in Central Park.
-The announcement was made by Arne Gundersen, President of the Foundation.
+Tina Benko has received the annual St. Clair Bayfield Award presented by the Actors’ Equity Foundation for her performance as Titania in Shakespeare’s A Midsummer Night’s Dream, directed by Julie Taymor as Theatre for a New Audience’s inaugural production at its new home in Brooklyn.
+The announcement was made by Arne Gundersen, President of the Actors’ Equity Foundation.

-The Judges Panel for the Bayfield Award includes: Joe Dziemianowicz, Daily News; Adam Feldman, ime Out NY, Harry Haun, Playbill; and David Rosenberg, Back Stage.
+The Judges Panel for the Bayfield Award includes: Joe Dziemianowicz, Daily News; Adam Feldman, Time Out New York; Susan Haskins, Theater Talk; Harry Haun, Playbill; and David Rosenberg, nytheaterscene.com.

-Previous recipients of Equity’s St. Clair Bayfield Award include: Carmen DeLavalade, Dana Ivey, Charles Kimbrough, Nathan Lane, Brian Murray, Bradley Whitford, and, in 2011, Nick Westrate.
+Previous recipients of Equity’s St. Clair Bayfield Award include: Carmen DeLavalade, Dana Ivey, Charles Kimbrough, Nathan Lane, Brian Murray, Bradley Whitford, and, in 2012, David Furr.

 Arizona Theatre Service

 Established in 1973 in memory of Equity member St. Clair Bayfield, the Award honors the best performance by an actor in a Shakespearean play in the New York metropolitan area.